-The Truth About Homeschool and our experience becoming a homeschooling family.
+The Truth About Homeschool is a candid look into our experience as a homeschooling family.

 We are getting a piano.
 Sounds nice right?
 WELP, I thought so too.
 I mean it’s not that I am not thrilled to hear the piano played in our house or have this beautiful piece of furniture in our living room.

-I looked over and thought, wouldn’t that be nice to add music lessons in to this?
-And just like that it was happening.
+I looked over and thought, wouldn’t that be nice to add music lessons in too this?
+And just like that, it was happening.
 Calls were made, my phone warm in my hand from the obsessive scrolling, coffee in the other.

-You see, I am full of big ideas and they aren’t ones that stay in my mind for long.
+You see, I am full of big ideas and they do not stay in my mind for long.
 When I say something, you can be sure it will be done or I will be dead from trying to do them.
 That’s just who I am.
-I have accepted it even when they turn out to be fails.
-Some people say things, some people do things, the world goes round and round.
+I have accepted it even when they turn out to be failures.
+Some people say things, some people do things, and the world goes round and round.

 Homeschool was one of these ideas.